react-navigation/rfcs/0000-event-system.md

 # Unresolved questions

 * How does this proposal help with Android back button _cancellation_?
 As proposed, this will work to notify a screen when going back, but we need additioanl changes if this were to affect back-button behavior.
+Lets answer this question in followup proposals.